todogroup/governance/README.md

 ## 📝 About TODO Charter

-Our mission is to identify key policy and process choices related to corporate open source engagement and create tools and educational materials that promote best practices around such engagements.
-You can learn more about what we do by reading our [charter](https://github.com/todogroup/governance/blob/master/CHARTER.adoc) ([PDF version](https://github.com/todogroup/governance/blob/master/TODO%20Charter%20and%20Agreement%20v2.0.pdf)).
+Our mission is to identify key policy and process related to open source within organizations and create tools and educational materials that promote open source management best practices.
+You can learn more about what the TODO Steering Committee does by reading TODO's General Member's [charter](https://github.com/todogroup/governance/blob/master/CHARTER.adoc) ([PDF version](https://github.com/todogroup/governance/blob/master/TODO%20Charter%20and%20Agreement%20v2.0.pdf)).

 ## 🧭 About TODO Steering Committee (TSC)